2765 S. Woodlands Village Blvd

-Campus Coffee Bean offers gourmet coffees and teas as well as breakfast, lunch and dinner.
-Breakfast is offered all day with fare ranging from organic granola, eggs done your way and the Flagstaff Burrito.
-Lunch and dinner offers a wide range of salads, grill items, and specialty sandwiches such as the Mars Hill or Sky Dome.
-With affordable prices and a friendly atmosphere, Campus Coffee Bean is the perfect place for getting a little work done or just relaxing over good local fare and can be enjoyed by yourself or with others. -Herman Sims
+Campus Coffee Bean offers gourmet coffees and teas as well as breakfast, lunch and dinner to hungry NAU students.
+Breakfast is offered all day with plates that include organic granola, eggs any-style and the famous Flagstaff Burrito.
+Lunch and dinner provides a wide range of salads, grill items, and specialty sandwiches such as the Mars Hill or Sky Dome.
+With affordable prices and a friendly atmosphere, Campus Coffee Bean is the perfect place for getting a little work done or just eating some hearty, local fare.

 Despite its name, this fine dining venue is large and lively with big-time rustic charm.
 When NAU students set out to impress a date, or are dining on their parents' dollar, this is where they head.
 The menu concentrates on Italian specialties but also includes a fair share of steak and seafood dishes.
 The soup, shrimp, salad and fresh fruit bar is legendary.
 Though the dining room has a somewhat formal air, the adjacent sports bar is usually loud and lively, especially on NAU game days.
 Opens everyday at 11a.